ANNUAL UPDATE

 What Changed for 2026

-The big picture: The One Big Beautiful Bill Act (OBBBA) was signed July 4, 2025, making the largest changes to crop insurance since 2014.
+The big picture: The One Big Beautiful Bill Act (OBBB) was signed July 4, 2025, making the largest changes to crop insurance since 2014.
 Separately, the 2018 Farm Bill was extended through September 30, 2026 — so conservation programs (EQIP, CSP, CRP) continue under current rules.
 A new farm bill could pass in 2026, but until it does, existing program structures remain in effect.

-Crop Insurance Changes (OBBBA)
+Crop Insurance Changes (OBBB)

 These changes apply to all policies with a sales closing date on or after July 1, 2025.